Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Gets live output profile groups.](ref:getliveoutputprofilegroups)
+> For more information about the API call used go to [Get Live Output Profile Groups](https://developer.nomad-cms.com/docs/get-live-output-profile-groups)

 ## Get Live Output Profile Group